I wrote! Reader NotesGo to section

 Almost all cultures have their version of what Argentines know as “empanada”: Indians call it “chapati” (not exactly the same, but it is very similar), Arabs “fatay” , the Mexicans “taco”, and, if we think about it a little, “calzone” Italian is a kind of giant empanada.
 In fact, it is something so widespread because its composition is simple and perfect - a filling (completely changing depending on the culture) wrapped in a thin baked dough (sauteño style) or fried in oil (Tucumano style).
 But, what is the origin of empanada as we know it?

-First of all, never it is worth clarifying that there are as many recipes as people and that the flavors evolve hand in hand with the trends of gastronomy: from the first, the classic meat, ham and cheese or roquefort, we go on to chicken. vegetables, choclo, humita, bacon and plum, calabresa, and I’ve even seen Gourmet versions with palm trees, caprese, fish and seafood.
-But ours have a rather particular history.
+First of all, it is never hurts to clarify that there are as many recipes as people and that flavors evolve hand in hand with gastronomy trends: from the first, the classic meat, ham and cheese or roquefort, we pass to chicken, vegetable, corn, humita, bacon and plum, calabresa, and even more seen gourmet versions with palm trees, caprese, fish and seafood.
+But ours have a pretty particular story.

-For the time being, with the name is not much doubt: “empanada” comes from “empanar”, which is “poke in a loaf.”
-While this is not a bread (otherwise we would be talking from a sandwich and not from a pie), the name applies quite well.
+At the moment, with the name there is not much doubt: “empanada” comes from “breading”, what is “Put in a bread.”
+While this is not a bread (if not, we would be talking about a sandwich and not a pie), the name applies quite well.

-It seems that the Spaniards (i.e., our ancestors) knew them from the hands of the Arabs (approximately 12th century).
-But there are also traces of cooks from ancient Greece who did something similar (what they valued most was that it was a transportable and cookable food “in campaign”, something very useful if you are at war), but it is the Persians (what we call Iran today) who first show a habit of eating this dish, several centuries BC .
+It seems that the Spaniards (that is, our ancestors) met them hand in hand of the arabs (approximately 12th century).
+But there are also traces of cooks of the Ancient Greece that they did something similar (what they valued most was that it was a transportable and cookable meal “on the campaign”, something very useful if you're at war), but they are the persians (what we call today Iran) those who first show a habit of eating this dish, several centuries BC .